Transforming Radical Differential Equations to Algebraic Differential Equations: Introduction

 \section{Introduction}

 Some differential equations appear to be easier solvable than others.
 A common method for finding solutions is to first transform the given differential equation into another one where solution methods are known, find its solutions, and transform them back accordingly.
-A class of differential equations which are commonly treated is that of algebraic differential equations (shortly ADEs).
+In applied mathematics, often the given equation is transformed into an explicit differential equation where the highest-order derivatives are explicitly written as a function of the independent variables, dependent variables, and lower order derivatives.
+Then classic results such as the Cauchy-Kovalevskaya theorem are applied in order to show existence and uniqueness of solutions with given initial data fulfilling certain criteria.
+Various other approaches for computing exact solutions exist for algebraic differential equations (shortly ADEs).
 They are polynomials in the unknowns and their derivatives, and the coefficients of the polynomial are rational in the independent variables, see e.g.~\cite{ritt1950differential}.
+In this paper, we show a strategy to transform differential equations involving radical expressions to such ADEs.
 For the sake of simplicity we mainly focus on ordinary differential equations, but also give insight into the partial case.

 In~\cite{caravantes2021transforming}, the authors focus on AODEs whose coefficients involve radical expressions of the independent variable $x$, and they study the possible transformation of the equation into another with only rational expressions of $x$.
 Moreover, they show how to relate the solutions of both equations.
 For instance, the method in~\cite{caravantes2021transforming} transforms